 We make elections, on an investment-by-investment basis, as to whether we measure our investments at fair value.
 Such elections are generally irrevocable.
 With the exception of those investments over which we exercise significant influence, we would generally elect the fair value method.
 For those investments over which we exercise significant influence, we generally elect the equity method.
+All VMED O2 investments held at 31 December 2023 and 2022 are investments that we exercise significant influence over and as such, have been accounted for as equity method investments.

 Under the equity method, investments are recorded at cost and are subsequently increased or reduced to reflect our share of net earnings or losses.
 All costs directly associated with the acquisition of an investment to be accounted for using the equity method are included in the carrying amount of the investment.
+A gain or loss is recognized for the difference between the selling price and the carrying amount of an equity method investment upon disposition.